Miragon/robocorp-certification/README.md

 2. Add a Run Configuration

-   > ❗️You can find the necessary information for the *Run Configurations* in the `robot.yaml` file created by `rcc`.❗
+   > ⚠️ You can find the necessary information for the *Run Configurations* in the `robot.yaml` file created by `rcc`.

-   > Note: You can find the *Run Configurations* under `.run` in the respective project folders.
+   > ℹ️ You can find the *Run Configurations* under `.run` in the respective project folders.

    <p>
       <img src="images/run-config.png" alt="Example of a Run Configuration" width="800"><br>